scottbyrns/S4/README.md

 }
 ```

+### Motivation

+This is the most important protocol in an HTTP context.
+The responder is the base for higher-level abstractions like routers and middlewares.

 ## HTTPMiddleware

 The `HTTPMiddleware` protocol represents a type that responds to an HTTP request optionally forwarding the request to the chain.